stefanprodan/gitops-linkerd/README.md

 For this workshop you will need a GitHub account and a Kubernetes cluster version 1.21 or newer with **Load Balancer** support.

+Steps for using a local Kind cluster are [included](#create-kind-cluster) in this document.

 In order to follow the guide you'll need a GitHub account and a [personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) that can create repositories (check all permissions under `repo`).

 ### Fork the repository

-Start by forking the [gitops-linkerd](https://github.com/stefanprodan/gitops-linkerd) repository on your own GitHub account.
+Start by forking the [gitops-linkerd](https://github.com/rparmer/gitops-linkerd) repository on your own GitHub account.
 Then generate a GitHub
 [personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line)